heyyudao/IRS-PM-2021-11-07-ISY5001-GRP-Sirimiri-Auto-Claim-System/README.md

 ## SECTION 5 : USER GUIDE

-`Refer to System Code Folder : Appendix _ Readme_Installation_User Guide.docx`

 The chatbot is already deployed.
-Save +1 (415) 319-9749 in your photo to start using.
+Save +1 (415) 319-9749 in your phone to start using.

-For system code, please download
+For system code, please download sirimiri_chatbot.rdp in system code folder and login using the password (found in Luminus)

 ---
 ## SECTION 6 : PROJECT REPORT / PAPER

-`Refer to project report at Github Folder: ProjectReport`
+Project Report please refer to project report folder

 ---
 ## SECTION 7 : MISCELLANEOUS